 - Where is City of Rocks State Park? – Google Maps

-More great RV dry camping destinations:
+More great RV campgrounds:

 - Oliver Lee Memorial State Park, New Mexico – A Dog’s Eye View!